Tiyenti/iidx-con-hack/readme.md

 situation like I was when this controller refused to work normally but ended up working fine in a VM.

+## IMPORTANT

+**This workaround does not fully support use with *IIDX INFINITAS*, and may never.** Due to limitations with the library I'm using for this hack, it seems that there is no way to get the game to read analog turntable input from this hack (it only looks at axis 1, which is what the dpad is assigned to and there is seemingly no way to use it as a regular analog axis as far as I can tell.)
+So, currently, only the buttons are usable there - I may get around to implementing digital turntable logic in order to at least partially support Infinitas but at the moment this workaround is only suitable for use with beatoraja.

 ## Requirements
 * Host side:
   * Python 3